MindTheGap-ERC/DarwinCAT/README.md

 Next steps in development of the App are (in no specific order):

-1. Add option to upload user time series
-2. Branch off _ProxyCAT_, an app that focuses on preservation of proxy records
+1. Branch off _ProxyCAT_, an app that focuses on preservation of proxy records
-3. Publish lesson plans for different skill/knowledge levels
+2. Publish lesson plans for different skill/knowledge levels

 ## Repository structure